-CTU is fortunate to attract many dynamic people of faith who bless our community with creativity, strength, and vision.
-We are excited to announce the launch of Portraits, a monthly online profile––text or video––of a current student, alumnus, staff, or faculty member.
+CTU is fortunate to attract many dynamic people of faith who bless our community with creativity, strength and vision.
+We are excited to announce the launch of Portraits, a regular online profile––text or video––of a current student, alumnus, staff, or faculty member.
 We hope you’ll enjoy getting to know us a little better!
-Check back on our website each month for a new Portrait.
+Check back on our website for a new Portrait.

 The most important moments in life are often the ones we don’t see coming.
 For Craig Gould, CTU’s Director of Catholics on Call and the Peacebuilders Initiative, one of those moments was the passing of his father from a sudden heart attack when Craig was just 13 years old.

 “I think I matured very quickly,” he said.
 “And it started me on a process of asking deeper questions.
 My friends would party on the weekends, but I thought all that stuff was kind of boring and meaningless.
 I was mindful of doing things with my life that were meaningful.”

 “I will be like him,” a young Julius Katjipa said to himself, referring to a local priest who was his greatest inspiration.
 The teachers in his hometown of Windhoek, Namibia – the Missionary Sisters of the Sacred Heart – also inspired him with their spirit of kindness and hospitality.
 Something more than childlike admiration, however, was revealing itself.